-Port 80 streaming with Shoutcast
+Port 80 streaming

 When a Shoutcast server is set up, it is set up on a specific port.
 This is normally port 8000 for anyone that runs their own dedicated server for just one stream, but with standard Shoutcast streaming accounts, this can be any number (usually above 8000).
 The nature of Shoutcast streaming means that people often find that they are unable to listen to a stream if they are behind a restrictive firewall - and this includes most workplaces, universities, colleges and schools as well as some ISPs block ports that are not used for web browsing to stop people from using their networks for nefarious purposes.